theizekry/tmux/README.md

 After installation, start Tmux and load the new configuration:

-Inside Tmux, install plugins with:
+Inside Tmux, install plugins with: Ctrl + A then I

 To reload the configuration: